 Identifying the mineralogy in geological samples is a primary objective and foundational component across the geoscientific disciplines of the exploration-mining-geometallurgy-remediation chain.

-Spectral Geoscience use infrared spectroscopy as a tool to extract qualitative and quantitative mineral information from geological samples to support the objectives of exploration geologists, mine geologists, geotechnical engineers, geometallurgists and environmental engineers.
+Spectral Geoscience use infrared spectroscopy and the TSG software as tools to extract qualitative and quantitative mineral information from geological samples to support the objectives of exploration and mine geologists, geotechnical engineers, geometallurgists and environmental engineers.

 Examples of applied hyperspectral-mineral results include:

 - Rapid, non-destructive, real-time identification of your field sample’s mineralogy collected in early reconnaissance field mapping and trench sampling.

 - Combine with GPS coordinates to produce geographically registered mineral (alteration) maps.

 - Database-ready mineral results integrate easily with complementary exploration datasets and provide input to exploration and mineral system models.